-The following graph shows a comparison from May 18, 2016 (the date our common stock commenced trading on the Nasdaq Capital Market through December 31, 2018 of the cumulative total return for our common stock, the Nasdaq Composite Index and the Nasdaq Biotechnology Index.
+The following graph shows a comparison from May 18, 2016 (the date our common stock commenced trading on the Nasdaq through December 31, 2019 of the cumulative total return for our common stock, the Nasdaq Composite Index and the Nasdaq Biotechnology Index.
 Such returns are based on historical results and are not intended to suggest future performance.
-Data for The Nasdaq Composite Index and the Nasdaq Biotechnology Index assume reinvestment of dividends.
+Data for the Nasdaq Composite Index and the Nasdaq Biotechnology Index.